cms-gem-daq-project/gem-plotting-tools/doc/scurve-plotting-tools.rst

 - Plot of Chi<sup>2</sup> of the channel/strip scurve fits as a ``TH1D``,
 - Plot of channel/strip scurve mean vs. scurve width as a ``TH2D``, and
 - Plot of channel/strip scurve width vs. trimDAC as a ``TH2D``.

+Tool 6 :doc:`plotSCurveFitResults.py </man/plotSCurveFitResults>` superimposes
+the results of S-curve fits for several scandates.

 The command line options for tools 2-5 are: